 Does your roll former back up its claims?

-Your partner should make sure your roll formed shapes arrive on-time and meet your quality expectations.
-For reference, Dahlstrom consistently achieves an on-time delivery rate of 99% or more and a field quality defect PPM of less than 750.
+Your partner should make sure your roll-formed shapes arrive on time and meet your quality expectations.
+For reference, Dahlstrom consistently achieves an on-time delivery rate of 99.5% and a field quality defect of fewer than 4,000 parts per million (PPM).

 4. Dynamic Inventory Management